Deals of the day-Mergers and acquisitions

 ** A unit of Chinese investment firm CITIC Capital Holdings Ltd said it has offered to buy U.S.-listed biotech firm China Biologic Products Holdings Inc, in a deal valuing the company at $3.65 billion.

-** Real estate investment trust WP Carey Inc plans to buy Corporate Property Associates 17 – Global Inc, which invests primarily in commercial real estate, in a deal valued at about $6 billion.
+** W.P.
+Carey Inc said it plans to buy commercial real estate owner Corporate Property Associates 17 – Global Inc in a deal valued at about $6 billion, making it one of the largest real estate investment trusts in the United States.

-** BOK Financial Corp said on Monday it would acquire CoBiz Financial Inc in a cash-and-stock deal valued at about $1 billion to expand in Arizona and Colorado.
+** BOK Financial Corp said it would acquire CoBiz Financial Inc in a cash-and-stock deal valued at about $1 billion to expand in Arizona and Colorado.

 ** Thyssenkrupp needs to quickly clinch a deal for a planned European steel joint venture with Tata Steel , its chief executive officer said in an internal letter, adding this was necessary to determine the group’s long-term strategy.